Veterans' Educational Benefits - Federal

 The Wisconsin G.I.
 Bill

 A 100 percent remission is provided to the qualifying unremarried surviving spouse and children of a veteran who died in the line of duty, and to the spouse and children of a veteran with substantial service-connected disabilities (combined VA service-connected disability rating of 30 percent or greater).
-For qualifying spouses, the benefit must be used within 10 years of the date of death or the initial disability rating of 30 percent or greater.
-For qualifying children, the benefit is available from ages 17 through 25.
-For the Wisconsin G.I.
-Bill, the veteran must have entered service as a Wisconsin resident.
-The benefit recipient must reside in Wisconsin.
+Qualifying children, must be at least age 17 but less than age 26.
+In order for dependents to be eligible, a veteran must have been a WI resident at the time of entry into the service.
+Dependents must also be WI residents for tuition purposes.

 For additional information, eligibility criteria, instructions on how to apply for the Wisconsin G.I.
 Bill, and statutory citations for the program, see the WDVA B0105 information and application booklet or Frequently Asked Questions regarding the Wisconsin GI Bill (PDF).
 Other resource: Wisconsin GI Bill Information